gfx-rs/gfx_scene/README.md

 ## What is gfx_scene?

 High-level rendering and scene management for gfx-rs.
-A typical application is supposed to:
+It consists of 2 layers.

+`gfx_phase` is focused around abstract rendering techniques.
+Phases implement batch construction and sorting.
+The user is supposed to:
   - define one or more types of materials
   - define the concept of an entity
   - implement one or more rendering techniques, based on these materials
-  - define spatial relationships
-  - define the scene, draw entities using techniques wrapped in phases

-The repository contains `gfx_phase` and `gfx_scene` crates for different levels of abstractions.
+`gfx_scene` is based on `gfx_phase` and defines the `Entity` type as well as introduces a standard `Scene` struct.
+In order to get the frustum culling, the user needs to define spatial world that entities live in and provide the bounds. `gfx_scene` is tied to `cgmath-rs` and heavily uses abstract transformations and bounds.

+Both layers are very abstract and have a lot of generic parameters.
+See `alpha` example for the phase usage and `beta` one for the scenes.

 ## The plan